Four Ways to Conduct One-Way ANOVA with Python

 Python ANOVA: Pairwise Comparisons

 It is, of course, also possible to calculate pairwise comparisons for our Python ANOVA using Statsmodels.
 In the next example, we are going to use the t_test_pairwise method.
-Conducting post-hoc tests, corrections for familywise error can be carried out using a number of methods (e.g., Bonferroni, Šidák)
+Conducting post-hoc tests, corrections for familywise error can be carried out using several methods (e.g., Bonferroni, Šidák)

 pair_t = mod.t_test_pairwise('group')